 The single greatest cause of email exposure of sensitive data is sending email to the wrong recipient so carefully check all addresses before sending.

 Configure your email software to use secure protocols (e.g., “TLS/SSL” for both sending and reading email using email clients such as Eudora, Thunderbird and Outlook – your IT support provider can configure this option) at all the locations from which you use email.
 Use SPAM and virus filters provided by University email servers:

 9. Use up-to-date protections against malicious software.

 Install the University provided anti-virus and anti-spyware tools and keep them up to date.
 Anti-virus and anti-spyware software is available at no fee to all Yale faculty, staff and students.

 ITS provides a Secure File Transfer Facility.
-The File Transfer Facility is located at http://www.yale.edu/its/email/transfer.html
+For more details, visit the Secure File Transfer Service page.

 Any “electronic data interchange” between Yale and vendors must be only via links with equal or better security to that of a Virtual Private Network (VPN) connection.

 11. Keep your operating system and application software up-to-date.

 Keeping current with updates and patches provides an added layer of security.
 Your IT support organization can provide automated solutions to keep software up-to-date.

 NOTE: Consult your local IT support person if you are concerned that any update might affect the ability to access a University application (i.e., Oracle, IDX).